Exabyte-io/esse/README.md

 ## Structure

-ESSE contains 3 main parts implemented in [schema](schema), [example](example) and [src](src) directories.
+ESSE contains 3 main directories, [schema](schema), [example](example) and [src](src) outlined below.

+### Schema

+The schema directory contains the schemas specifying the rules to structure materials-related data.
+In order to apply object-oriented design principals, a set of basic schemas are defined to facilitate the schema modularity.

+#### Primitive

+[Primitive](schema/definitions/primitive) directory contains a set of custom primitives that extends default standard primitive types allowed by schema, such as String and Number.
+Primitives are solely defined by the default primitives and can not be re-constructed from each other.

+#### Abstract

+[Abstract](schema/definitions/abstract) directory contains unit-less schemas that are constructed from default and custom primitives.

+#### Reusable

+[Reusable](schema/definitions/reusable) directory contains the schemas that are widely used in other schemas to avoid duplication, constructed from the abstract and primitive schemas.

+### Example

-The schema directory contains the schemas that for each one there is an example located in example directory under the same path as the schema.
+This directory contains the examples formed according to the schemas and implements the same directory structure as the schema directory.

+### Src

-The src directory contains the interfaces for Python and Node to work with schemas and examples.
+The src directory contains Python and Node interfaces implementing the functionality to access and validate schemas and examples.

-### Primitive
-### Abstract
-### Reusable

 ## Tests